-NOTICE IS HEREBY GIVEN that an annual meeting of shareholders (the "Meeting") of the Corporation will be held at the International Air Transport Association, 800 Square-Victoria, 11th floor, Montreal, Québec, on Tuesday, May 10, 2022 at 10:00 a.m.
+NOTICE IS HEREBY GIVEN that an annual meeting of shareholders (the "Meeting") of the Corporation will be conducted online only through a live audio webcast at https://meetnow.global/MW4GHQG on Tuesday, May 9, 2023, at 10:00 a.m.
 (Eastern Time) for the following purposes:

-- (1) to receive the consolidated financial statements for the fiscal year ended November 30, 2021, as well as the auditors' report thereon; - (2) to elect directors for the ensuing year; - (3) to appoint auditors for the ensuing year and authorize the directors to set their compensation; - (4) to consider and, if deemed advisable, to pass Resolution 2022-1 (the text of which is attached as Appendix "A" to the accompanying Management Proxy Circular), with or without amendments, ratifying the amendments and the renewal of the shareholder rights plan of the Corporation which has been in force since February 10, 2010, the whole as described in the accompanying Management Proxy Circular; - (5) to consider and, if deemed advisable, to pass Resolution 2022-2 (the text of which is attached as Appendix "B" to the accompanying Management Proxy Circular), with or without amendments, approving amendments to the share option plan of the Corporation, the whole as described in the accompanying Management Proxy Circular; and - (6) to transact such other business as may properly come before the Meeting.
+- (1) to receive the consolidated financial statements for the fiscal year ended November 30, 2022, as well as the auditors' report thereon; - (2) to elect directors for the ensuing year; - (3) to appoint auditors for the ensuing year and authorize the directors to set their compensation; - (4) to consider and, if deemed advisable, to pass Resolution 2023-1 (the text of which is attached as Appendix "A" to the accompanying Management Proxy Circular), with or without amendments, approving amendments to the share option plan of the Corporation, the whole as described in the accompanying Management Proxy Circular; and - (5) to transact such other business as may properly come before the Meeting.